KarlSixten/EventPulse/README.md

 ## ✨ Features

 * **User Authentication:** Secure sign-up, login, and logout functionality.
-* **Event Creation & Management:** Users can create public or private events, providing details like title, description, date/time, and location.
+* **Event Creation & Management:** Users can create public or private events, providing details like title, description, date/time, and location (latitude/longitude).
 * **Event Discovery:**
     * Browse upcoming, past, or all events.
-    * Sort events by date or distance (if location services are enabled).
+    * Sort events by date or distance (if location services are enabled by the user).
-    * View event details, including location on a map (for events with coordinates).
+    * View event details, including location on a map (for events with coordinates) using Leaflet.js.
 * **RSVP System:** Users can RSVP to events (Going, Maybe, Not Going).
-* **Invitations:** Event creators can invite other registered users to their events.
+* **Invitations:** Event creators (and any user for public events) can invite other registered users to their events.
-* **Real-time Notifications:** Users receive real-time notifications for event invitations using WebSockets.
+* **Real-time Notifications:** Users receive real-time notifications for event invitations using WebSockets (Socket.IO).
 * **Location-Based Services:**
-    * Find events nearby.
+    * Find events nearby by providing current location.
-    * Display event locations on an interactive map (using Leaflet).
+    * Display event locations on an interactive map (using Leaflet.js).
 * **User Profiles & Event Ownership:** Users can edit or delete events they created.

 ---